 To say I have dabbled in road tripping is an understatement, I live for these days.
 Give me a campervan, solar shower and an open road any day and I will grab it by the teeth and run off into the hills!
 Equally, I have also been known to pack two checked bags for a one-week holiday so how do I handle packing light for a campervan road trip you ask?
 By prioritising my essential campervan road trip items…

 I’m not going to tell you to pack a map and lighter because hopefully you’ve done enough research already to know that you need a lighter to cook (aka stay alive), instead I’m breaking down my essential items that I wish I brought before my first campervan road trip.
-Assuming your campervan comes with all the basics (cutlery, sauce pan, plates, bedding, gas, steering wheel) here are the items I recommend:
+Assuming your RV Rental comes with all the basics (cutlery, saucepan, plates, bedding, gas, steering wheel) here are the items I recommend:

 1) SOLAR SHOWER

 Now, you won’t be using a solar shower every day but there will be plenty of occasions when you’re roughing it and there’s not a campsite in sight.
 On these wilder nights a solar shower is your best friend!
 Simply fill it up with water (either bottled or from a passing tap), lie it out in the sun for a couple of hours (the longer, the hotter) then prop it up on the roof of your van and wash away!

 There is something so liberating about showering in the middle of a forest or lakeside.
 However, try not to leave shower time until dark as balancing a torch, shower hose and toiletries can be a circus act!
 To be honest, our solar shower was so good that we often preferred using it even when staying at campsites just to avoid having to tiptoe over icky muddy shared facilities.